 It is also crucial to enforce the policies you put in place, embracing your leadership role.
 By holding your staff accountable to the rules they have agreed to abide by, you can potentially deal with a few vulnerabilities up front, minimizing the rest through implementing the various best practices we recommend.
 Reach out to us to learn more about these practices, and how we can help you to enact them.

 We have seen an increase in cybersecurity insurance recently.
 Regarding other insurance, if you haven’t reviewed your commercial property insurance in a while, take the time to do so.
 Based on your business’ location and its environment, your data security (and your building itself) could be under threat from a variety of sources.
 From vandalism to theft to flooding to fire, there are plenty of circumstances that could put your business’ future into question.
 You may want to consider boosting your coverage against certain events based on your risk of them, but you need to make sure you are insured against the risks that your business would be subject to.

 One of the most effective ways to improve your existing security is to establish what about it leaves you vulnerable.
 If you can identify the inherent risks to your business and its data, you are better able to prioritize your upgrades and optimization strategies.

-A complete audit of your technology is a great way to do so, as it will shine the light on the facets of your IT that need these upgrades more than others may.
+A complete audit of your technology will shine the light on the facets of your IT that need these upgrades more than others may.
 You should also audit your existing security policies to both ensure that your employees are following your processes, and if these policies are effective in improving your security.
-If either answer turns out to be “no”, you have an opportunity to resolve it – immediately improving your security with (ideally) minimal invested time and cost.
+If either answer turns out to be “no”, you have an opportunity to resolve it – immediately improving your security with minimal invested time and cost.

 Lean on an Outsourced Provider

 A provider of professional IT services, like Symmetric IT Group, can make any of these activities much simpler to complete without sacrificing your internal productivity.
 Give us a call at (813) 749-0895 to learn more about how we can help.